We Made a List of Every Time the MCU Straightwashed Its Queer Potential

 The two develop a romance, as you can see here:

-4. Ayo, who appeared in Black Panther, shoulda been queer.
+4. Ayo, who appeared in Black Panther and The Falcon and the Winter Soldier, shoulda been queer.

 There was apparently a scene filmed between Ayo and Okoye in Black Panther that could have been misconstrued as something more than just gals being pals: